PASSIONLab/OpenEquivariance/README.md

 TorchBind in earlier versions.

 ## Running MACE
+**NOTE**: If you're revisiting this page, the repo containing our up-to-date MACE integration has changed!
+See the instructions below; our new repo is a fork of MACE to facilitate a PR into the main codebase.

 We have modified MACE to use our accelerated kernels instead of the standard e3nn backend.
 Here are the steps to replicate our MACE benchmark: